. It was written by a woman calling herself "Crazed Writer" and "

-- Author Appeal: And how!
-Being that Danisha is pretty much a self-insert for Frollo Freak, all of her likes are obnoxiously shoved into the story.
-Soul food, Motown music, American games like kickball and baseball, the color purple, and folk tales about slave heroes, black history, and poetry are all blatantly, and rather rudely, forced upon to all the other characters who all inexplicably love them.
+- Author Appeal: Being that Danisha is pretty much a self-insert for Frollo Freak, all of her likes are obnoxiously shoved into the story.
+Soul food, Motown music, American games like kickball and Baseball, the color purple, and folk tales about slave heroes, black history, and poetry are all blatantly, and rather rudely, forced upon to all the other characters who all inexplicably love them.
 Including Frollo.

 - Bad Liar: Possibly the author herself, who claims to be a social studies teacher, yet gets the year Columbus discovered the New World wrong, and seems to constantly forget that there were no modern stoves in Medieval France.

 - Berserk Button: Danisha seems to have many, among them being mistaken for a Gypsy.
 When her Berserk Button is pushed, she becomes an Angry Black Woman.

 - If anybody turns down the advances of a powerful man like Frollo, Danisha is pissed.

 - Big Beautiful Women: Danisha, according to how she describes herself.